GravityKit/GravityView/readme.txt

 == Changelog ==

-= develop =
+= 2.15 on September 21, 2022 =

-* Added: Ability to wrap the View in a custom container
+* Added: Entire View contents are wrapped in a container, allowing for better styling
-* Added: Ability to specify an anchor ID and navigate to the View when performing search
+* Added: When submitting a search form, the page will scroll to the search form
+* Improved: Date comparisons when using `[gvlogic]` with `greater_than` or `less_than` comparisons
+* Fixed: Reduced the number of database queries to render a View, especially when using Custom Content, Entry Link, Edit Link, and Delete Link fields
+* Fixed: Removed the Gravity Forms Partial Entries Add-On privacy notice when using Edit Entry because auto-saving in Edit Entry is not supported
-* Fixed: The "entry approval is changed" notification, if configured, was being sent for new form submissions.
+* Fixed: The "entry approval is changed" notification, if configured, was being sent for new form submissions
+* Fixed: Views would not render in PHP 8.1
+* Fixed: Multiple PHP 8 and PHP 8.1 warnings

 __Developer Updates:__